-1. Adjust throttle stop clamp for maximum service load; throttle should be 20 degrees from vertical position at wide open throttle.
+Adjust throttle stop clamp for maximum service load; throttle should be 20 degrees from vertical position at wide open throttle.
 Throttle travel from open to closed position should be 50 degrees.

-CAUTION The throttle opening.
+CAUTION Do not change the throttle stop to increase the throttle opening.
 Increasing the throttle opening beyond this point does not increase the power output of the engine because the carburetor is designed for even larger engines.
 It may, however, adversely affect governor operation.